abedoyan/Movie_Genre_Analyzer/README.md

 ~~~
 pip install --upgrade gensim
 ~~~
 If you encounter any trouble, please check what version of Python you have installed.
 I encountered some errors installing Gensim when running on Python 3.11, and therefore downloaded Python 3.8.
 Afterwards, the errors stopped and I was successfully able to install Gensim.
 Once installation is done, no further setup needs to be done.
+Just git clone the repository and you will be able to run the code.

 How the Code Works:
 The program works by first initializing a training set of movie scripts.
 This training set includes 15 movies across five genres.
 The five I chose for this project were Action, Comedy, Drama, Romance, and Horror.
 These genres were chosen so as not to have too many options.
 Additionally, it can be argued that most other genres are combinations or sub-genres of these five genres.
 The training set of movies included the movies in the table below.